Lauterbrunnen Waterfall

 • Flexible travel days within one month

-Ultimately, the choice between the Swiss Travel Pass and the Regional Pass Bernese Oberland depends on your travel plans and the specific areas of Switzerland you wish to explore.
-If you plan to visit multiple regions throughout the country, the Swiss Travel Pass may be the better option.
+The Swiss Travel Pass or the Regional Pass Bernese Oberland depends on your travel plans.
+If you travel to different parts of the country, consider using the Swiss Travel Pass.

 Swiss Trains